ymr89/MsBlog/README.md

 **Windows**

 If you don’t already have Python 3.4, you can get it from python.org.
-Alternatively, we recommend installing Azure SDK for Python 3.4 using the Web Platform installer, which will install Python, setuptools, pip and virtualenv.
+Alternatively, we recommend installing [Azure SDK for Python 3.4] (https://azure.microsoft.com/en-us/develop/python/) using the Web Platform installer, which will install Python, setuptools, pip and virtualenv.

 For Git, we recommend GitHub for Windows.
-If you use Visual Studio, you can use the integrated Git Support with the Python Tools 2.2 for Visual Studio.
+If you use Visual Studio, you can use the integrated Git Support with the [Python Tools 2.2 for Visual Studio] (https://github.com/Microsoft/PTVS/releases/v2.2.4).

+**Mac/Linux**

+You should have Python and Git already installed, make sure the version is at least 3.4.

+## Application Overview